ga-curriculum/java-collections-lab/canvas-landing-pages/fallback.md

 ## About

-You'll complete a series of challenge problems involving collections of data collections in this lab.
+You'll complete a series of challenge problems involving collections of data in this lab.
 These problems are similar to interview challenges you might see, making this lab excellent practice.
 Think through each problem before you start writing code.
 It may help to write out some pseudocode before tackling each problem.
 Run your code against the included test cases when you're finished.

 Feel free to look up any Java documentation for help.
 Although you can find the solutions on the internet, it's to your benefit to try solving these problems on your own.